Giveth/giveth-wiki/wiki/documentation/future.md

 <a name="fig-location-map">Map Preview of a Milestone with Location</a>: Example on how Milestones could be visually represented on the map.

 ## <a name="future-location-exploration">Location based exploration of DACs & Campaigns</a>
-Assuming each DAC, Campaigns and Milestone has as described in [Locations of DACs, Campaigns and Milestones](#future-location), all these entities could be searched on a map or on a 3D globe.
+Assuming each DAC, Campaign and Milestone has a location set, as described in [Locations of DACs, Campaigns and Milestones](#future-location), all these entities could be searched on a map or on a 3D globe.
 In a DAC you could see to which places the delegations goes and in Campaign the user could see where the individual milestones took place.

 ![Example of 3D visualised Campaign](../images/future/location-exploration.png)

 <a name="fig-location-exploration-campaign">Example of 3D visualisation to see where geographically a Campaign is making difference.</a> The concept image is taken from D3js [example page](https://bl.ocks.org/mbostock/4183330).

+Additionally, we started to play with above implementation to display the origin locations of current [Unicorn DAC team members](https://giveth.io/world/).
+For contributions, please fork the [GitHub repo of giveth-world ](https://github.com/giveth/giveth-world)

 ![Example of 3D visualised Milestones](../images/future/location-exploration-dac.png)

-<a name="fig-location-exploration-dac">Example of 3D visualisation to see where  geographically does a DAC money go to.</a> The concept image is taken from D3js [example page](http://mbostock.github.io/d3/talk/20111116/airports.html).
+<a name="fig-location-exploration-dac">Example of 3D visualisation to track donation flow geographically.</a> The concept image is taken from D3js [example page](http://mbostock.github.io/d3/talk/20111116/airports.html).

 ## <a name="future-money-exploration">Money flow based exploration of DACs & Capaigns</a>

 Giveth already has a lot of information that is not in use yet.
 By analysing the transactions, we can easily build graphs that would help people understand where the DAC's money go to and where the Campaign money comes from.
-This could be an important aspect that Givers could consider.

 ![Money flow from DACs](../images/future/money-flow-dac.svg)